Skip to content

 Bookmark this article to track general internet speeds in Central America and how the countries compare with each other.

-Central America has made considerable progress in improving internet speed, and Panama and Costa Rica lead the way in fixed broadband and mobile speeds, respectively.
+Central America has made considerable progress in improving internet speed, and Panama and Guatemala lead the way in fixed broadband and mobile speeds, respectively.
 As you search for the fastest internet in Central America, keep in mind the region’s overall performance compared to global leaders.

-For travelers and digital nomads seeking the fastest internet in Central America, Panama and Costa Rica are top contenders.
+For travelers and digital nomads seeking the fastest internet in Central America, Panama and Costa Rica remain the top contenders.
 Consider the rankings and locations carefully to ensure a seamless online experience during your stay in the region.

 James Dyde is the editor of centralamerica.com.
 He lives in Escazu, Costa Rica.